AaltoML/DiVeQ_package/README.md

 ```

 # Tensor shape requirements
-All quantization methods in `diveq` package takes input with the shape of (N, D) where N is the number of latent vectors and D is the embedding dimension.
-Usually for image data, the input of vector quantizer has the shape of (B, C, H, W) where B: batch size, C: input channels, H and W: Height and Width.
+All quantization methods in `diveq` package take input with the shape of (N, D), where N is the number of latent vectors and D is the embedding dimension.
+Usually for image data, the input of vector quantizer has the shape of (B, C, H, W), where B: batch size, C: input channels, H and W: Height and Width.
 In this case, to use `diveq` quantization methods, you need permutation and reshaping of the latent z:

 ```python
 # extract latent z from input image x